karlyanelson/tailwind-playground/README.md

 # Tailwind Playground

-A basic project showcasing [Tailwind](https://tailwindcss.com/) to get you started.
+A basic project showcasing [Tailwind](https://tailwindcss.com/) to help you get started.

 It's bundled using [Parcel](https://parceljs.org/), which comes with PostCSS and a nice local server and all that [jazz](https://www.youtube.com/watch?v=5WMUYVjJGh0).